madpilot78/vue3-slot-error/README.md

   at <VTUROOT>
 ```

-Please note that the component rendered, but the slot content did not.
+The component was rendered, but the slot content was not.